Approximating the coefficients of the Bessel functions: Invertible graded rings of operators

 The following result generalizes ideas that have appeared previously in the study of Dunkl operators in \cites{dunklbessel,dunkl_singular_poly,dunkl_complex}.
 In particular, \cite{dunkl_singular_poly}*{Section 2} discusses a similar setting regarding operators over a graded vector space and the existence of intertwiners for these operators.
 We extend this idea by considering a graded ring of operators that acts on a graded vector space and connecting the invertibility of an operator with the existence of an intertwiner.
 Furthermore, we consider the existence of eigenvectors, which leads to additional applications such as the existence of unique eigenfunctions for the complex Dunkl operators introduced in \cite{dunkl_complex}, although we do not study this direction further.

 The key contribution that we discuss in this section while proving \Cref{thm:equivalences} is the analysis of the matrices $\{M^{i;L}\}_{i\geq 0}$.
-To the best of our knowledge, the specific method we use has not appeared previously.
-It allows for straightforward proofs that are applicable in a general setting.
+This method allows for straightforward proofs that are applicable in a general setting.